AF-Github1/AzureProjectDocumentation/README.md

-PAGE CURRENTLY IN THE PROCESS OF EDITING

-**Read this before doing anything else**
+# Read this before doing anything else

 **If you intend to make use of student benefits**